-Name Position Neal Walker (1) President and Chief Executive Officer Christopher Powala (2) Chief Operating Officer Stuart Shanler, M.D.
-(2) Chief Scientific Officer Kamil Ali-Jackson (1) Chief Legal Officer Frank Ruffo (1) Chief Financial Officer
+Name Position Neal Walker (1) President and Chief Executive Officer Christopher Powala (2) Chief Operating Officer Stuart Shanler, M.D.(2) Chief Scientific Officer Kamil Ali-Jackson (1) Chief Legal Officer Frank Ruffo(1) Chief Financial Officer

-(1)This executive officer is a member of another company that has a wholly owned subsidiary that leases office space to us.
-See "Certain Relationships and Related Party Transactions - Subleases" for additional information.
+- (1) This executive officer is a member of another company that has a wholly owned subsidiary that leases office space to us.
+See "Certain Relationships and Related Party Transactions Subleases" for additional information. - (2) This executive officer provides part-time services to another company under common control with us pursuant to a consulting agreement.
+Previously, under a services agreement with NST Consulting, LLC, we were reimbursed by NST Consulting, LLC for the services provided by the executive officer to the other company.
+See "Certain Relationships and Related Party Transactions Services Agreements" for additional information.